 Visible infrastructure costs

 Compute and storage pricing depends on your cloud provider or bare-metal setup.
-For an apples-to-apples comparison using AWS EC2 instances (since most self-managed deployments run in a cloud anyway):
+For an apples-to-apples comparison using AWS EC2 on-demand prices in us-east-1 (most self-managed deployments run in a cloud anyway):

 Hidden costs

 Self-managed clusters require ongoing engineering time for upgrades, security patching, monitoring setup, capacity planning, shard rebalancing, and incident response.
-Multiple industry analyses put these hidden costs at 2-3x the visible infrastructure spend.
-A cluster costing $1,100/month in compute may actually cost $2,500-3,500/month when you account for the engineering hours it consumes.
+Industry estimates put these hidden costs at 1.5-3x the visible infrastructure spend, depending on cluster maturity, team experience, and how much tooling you've already built.
+A cluster costing $700/month in compute may actually cost $1,500-2,500/month when you account for the engineering hours it consumes - which closes most or all of the gap to the managed service.

 Cost Optimization Strategies